LivewareProblems/haruspex-marketing/index.md

   features:
   - title: Target your tests effort
     content: |-
-      With Haruspex insights into your test suite, you can know which tests are slow or flakey immediately.
+      With Haruspex insights into your test suite, you can know which tests are slow or flaky immediately

-      You will be able to target your work on the most painful point, getting results faster.
+      You will be able to target your work on the most painful point, getting results faster
     image: "/images/undraw_annotation_7das.png"
     actions: []
   - title: Integrate with Every Test Tool